Parallelogram of force: Controversy

 The mathematical proof of the parallelogram of force is not generally accepted to be mathematically valid.
 Various proofs were developed (chiefly Duchayla's and Poisson's), and these also caused objections.
-That the parallelogram of force was true was not questioned, but why it was true.
-Today the parallelogram of force is accepted as an empirical fact, non-reducible to Newton's first principles.
+The parallelogram of force was not questioned, but why it was true was.
+Today, the parallelogram of force is accepted as an empirical fact, non-reducible to Newton's first principles.